letisiapangataa/openstack-microceph-lab/README.md

-# 📦 OpenStack MicroCeph Lab (ALP)
+# ♾️ OpenStack MicroCeph Lab (ALP)

-## Lab Goal
-Prove you can design and operate an Ubuntu-based OpenStack environment with Ceph as the storage backend, including benchmarking and failure drills — the closest thing to Canonical’s day-to-day.
+This lab demonstrates how to design and operate an Ubuntu-based OpenStack environment using Ceph as the storage backend.
+It covers deploying MicroStack and MicroCeph, integrating Cinder and Glance with Ceph, running benchmarks, performing failure drills, and automating operations with infrastructure-as-code tools.
+The project is structured for repeatability, documentation, and real-world operational scenarios.

 ## Milestones
 - M1: Single-node MicroStack up; launch first VM; floating IP works